-One minor problem with magazines and online articles is that they only highlight what a hobbyist has done well.
-Articles are about what looks good and what works well.
+So you’re ready to build s model railroad..
+No doubt, you’ve been motivated by a grand, sprawling model in a railroading magazine or on line.
+A minor problem with magazines and online articles is that they only highlight what a hobbyist has done well.
+The articles are about what looks good and what works well.
 No one wants to write about their failures or their grandiose plans that didn’t work out.
 But everyone makes mistakes.
 That’s why pencils have erasers and electronics have RESET buttons.
 Those people who don’t learn from their mistakes (or more preferably, the mistakes of someone else), are doomed to make those same mistakes.
 So here’s an idea: learn from the mistakes of others so you know what to avoid.

 I’m going to break the paradigm.
 I’m going to reveal the five biggest mistakes I made while building my layout so you can avoid doing the same.

 My first mistake was to plan too much at once.
 Because I work in O scale, my layout has to be large: The Mossy Creek and Greasy Rock Railroad is twelve feet by twenty feet.
 I planned how I would fill what I thought was an unending expanse of bench work.
 I determined I would have two cities, two rail yards, a city park, a river crossing, a farm scene, a factory, a school yard, a saw mill, a hospital, and more.

 When working in the larger scales, like S, O, or G, real estate is at a premium.
 As I built up my layout section by section, I soon found out there was no way all these large scenes would fit.
 My only solution was to eliminate some scenes (I eliminated the hospital and a rail yard) and reduce size of buildings.
 Three-story houses are now two story houses, and some businesses are no more than four inches deep.
 It took years of rearranging and eliminating buildings and accessories before I was satisfied.